LoginRadius/engineering-portal/content/recoiling-the-react/index.md

 tags: [javascript,react,recoil]
 ---

-# Recoiling of  React

 [Recoil js](https://recoiljs.org/ "Recoil js") is another state management library for React.

 Though we already have Redux.
-Mobx, Context but here we got a new light entry in the community.
+Mobx, Context, but here we got a new light entry in the community.

-why I am saying `light` you will figure it out at the end of this blog.
+Why I am saying `light` you will figure it out at the end of this blog.

 ## Why Recoil

-- Firstly it solves the global state management problems.
+- Firstly, it solves the global state management problems.
-- Easy to learn, there are no new major principles n logic to learn.
+- Easy to learn; there are no new major principles n logic to learn.
 - Quite Simple, it is similar like react.
-- Though I like redux but it will not take that much time to learn.
+- Though I like redux, but it will not take that much time to learn.

 ## Recoil  concepts

 There are two major concepts:
 1. **Atoms**
 2. **Selectors**

-something new? don't worry will understand this quickly.
+Something new?
+Don't worry will understand this quickly.

 ### Atoms

- this is similar to how we use `useState` hook in react, if you are new to react hooks, checkout [react hooks guide](https://www.loginradius.com/blog/async/react-hooks-guide/ "react hooks guide").
+ This is similar to how we use the `useState` hook in react.
+If you are new to react hooks, checkout [react hooks guide](https://www.loginradius.com/blog/async/react-hooks-guide/ "react hooks guide").

- eg:
+ e.g.:

 ```
  const [age, setAge] = useState(0);